-If we consider the data for each group of forages in Chapter 5 separately, we may observe that a long interval of $r_T$ can be defined where the lines relating $I_T$ and $D_T$ to $r_T$ do not intersect one another, i.e. where the individual forages are always ranked in the same order.
+If we consider the data for each group of forages in Chapter 5 separately, we may observe that a long interval of r_T can be defined where the lines relating I_T and D_T to r_T do not intersect one another, i.e. where the individual forages are always ranked in the same order.
 In Fig. 8, for example, the line for Forage B is always below that for Forage A and that for Forage C below that for Forage B, if we exclude the levels of excess feed higher than 40%.
-The same holds for the curves for individual forages of other groups over long ranges of $r_T$ .
+The same holds for the curves for individual forages of other groups over long ranges of r_T .
 Thus one may suggest that it is possible to decide on a certain level of excess feed and compare all forages at that level.
-The magnitude of the differences may vary with the level chosen level of excess feed if this is the same for all forages.
+The magnitude of the differences may vary with the level chosen but the poorer forage will be recognized as poorer, irrespective of the chosen level of excess feed if this is the same for all forages.
 However, it is impossible to feed precisely for a chosen level of excess feed (Section 2.2) and, as explained above, corrections cannot be made for deviations from the intended value.

 A further argument against trying to feed for a certain level of excess feed is that the choice of level may affect not only the magnitude of differences between forages but also the order of ranking individual forages when we include a larger range of forages than within the individual groups described in the former chapter.
-To illustrate this, Fig. 22A depicts the curves for the relation between $I_T$ and $O_T$ for six forages.
-Comparison of the residual variance of one line describing the data of two forages with the pooled variance obtained when the same data were described by separate lines for each forage showed that the six curves were all significantly different from one another (probability of F<0.05 for the difference between Forages P and A and <0.01 for the difference between all other forages).
+To illustrate this, Fig. 22A depicts the curves for the relation between I_T and O_T for six forages.
+Comparison of the residual variance of one line describing the data of two forages with the pooled variance obtained when the same data were described by separate lines for each forage showed that the six curves were all significantly different from one another (probability of F < 0.05 for the difference between Forages P and A and <0.01 for the difference between all other forages).
 Nevertheless each curve has a point in common with at least one of the other curves, i.e. they intersect one another.
-This means that when $I_T$ of, for instance C. pubescens (P) and S. guianensis (A) are compared a lower value is found for C. pubescens than for S. guianensis at levels of feeding below 78 g d-1 kg-0.75.
-The reverse is however true at levels of feeding above 78 g d-1 kg-0.75.
-At $O_T = 78$ , $I_T = 67 g d^{-1} kg^{-0.75}$ for both forages.
-When these curves for the relationship between $I_T$ and $O_T$ are transformed into those for the relationship between $I_T$ and $O_T$ are transformed into those for the relationship between $I_T$ and $O_T$ or $r_T$ , or at much higher levels.
+This means that when I_T of, for instance C. pubescens (P) and S. guianensis (A) are compared a lower value is found for C. pubescens than for S. guianensis at levels of feeding below $78 \text{ g d}^{-1} \text{ kg}^{-0.75}$.
+The reverse is however true at levels of feeding above $78 \text{ g d}^{-1} \text{ kg}^{-0.75}$.
+At $O_T = 78$, $I_T = 67 \text{ g d}^{-1} \text{ kg}^{-0.75}$ for both forages.
+When these curves for the relationship between I_T and O_T are transformed into those for the relationship between I_T and I_T the point of intersection is found at $I_T = 14\%$ (Fig. 22B).
+Other curves in Fig. 22 demonstrate quite clearly that the points of intersection may be either at low O_T or I_T , or at much higher levels.

 Fig. 22.
-Relationship between dry matter intake $(I_T)$ and level of feeding $(O_T)$ , and the corresponding relationship between $I_T$ and the level of excess feed $(r_T)$ , for Forages K, L, E, P, A and R.
+Relationship between dry matter intake (I_T) and level of feeding (O_T) , and the corresponding relationship between I_T and the level of excess feed (r_T) , for Forages K, L, E, P, A and R.